na9ort-poland/scoreboard/README.md

 Test: Try to update the score of a match that is not on the scoreboard. \
 Expected Result: An error or a message indicating that the match does not exist.

+### Scenario 2.3: Updating the score with an invalid value range.
+Test: Try to update the match score with a value that does not belong a valid range. \
+Expected Result: An error or a message indicating that the score value does not belong a valid range.

 ## Finishing a Match
 ### Scenario 3.1: Finishing all matches.
 Test: Add and finish multiple matches. \